Public Sector Equality Duty

 The Equality Act 2010 introduced a general public sector equality duty, which public bodies, including universities, have to meet.
 The general duty has three aims and requires public bodies to have due regard to the need to:

-• advance equality of opportunity between people from different groups.
-This involves considering the need to:
+- Advance equality of opportunity between people from different groups.
+This means having due regard, in particular, to the need to:

 Why is equality data monitoring important, and how can I use this information?